 Ease of Use Features

 - The cable rewind function allows you to quickly re-coil the cable after use.
 Considering the Xtra has a 10 metre cable, this is a welcome feature.
+We wish it had an automatic cable rewind though!

 - The long cable and 2.4 metre hose also means the vacuum has a large cleaning radius.
+This means you’ll need to change sockets less frequently.

 - The Xtra is supported by two castors and two fixed wheels.
 The castors make manoeuvring the vacuum relatively easy, although we prefer vacuums with three or four castors.